Orpheus Chamber Orchestra

-The Orpheus Chamber Orchestra (founded 1972) is a classical music chamber orchestra based in New York City.
+The Orpheus Chamber Orchestra (founded in 1972) is a classical music chamber orchestra based in New York City.
 They have won several Grammy Awards, and are known for their collaborative leadership style in which the musicians, not a conductor, interpret the score.

 History

 The Orpheus Chamber Orchestra was founded in 1972 by Julian Fifer and a group of young musicians.
 With 71 albums, including the Grammy Award-winning Shadow Dances: Stravinsky Miniatures, and 42 commissioned and premiered original works, Orpheus rotates musical leadership roles for each work.

 Performing without a conductor, Orpheus presents an annual series at Carnegie Hall and tours extensively to major national and international venues.